rudeboybert/MATH116/syllabus.md

 an opportunity for you to flex your statistics and data science muscles developed during the problem sets and perform your own start-to-finish data analysis project.
-The project will involving you addressing a scientific question by choosing a dataset, performing an analysis using the concepts and tools we have covered in this course, and writing a report.
+The project will involving you addressing a scientific question by choosing a data set, performing an analysis using the concepts and tools we have covered in this course, and writing a report.

 * Due Sun 12/18 at noon.